-Exposure to economic, environmental and social sustainability risks
+Exposure to environmental and social risks

 We monitor exposure to all risks to the business including economic, social, governance and environmental sustainability risks.
-The Directors' Report - Operating and Financial Review, which forms part of our 2019 Annual Report, sets out the Company's exposure to material regulatory, economic, competitive and other operational risks and a summary of how these risks are being managed.
+The Company's exposure to material business risks and a summary of how these risks are being managed are set out in the Directors' Report - Operating and Financial Review.
+The Company's exposure to environmental and sustainability risks (including climate change risk) is set out in the Sustainability Report.
+Both reports form part of our 2020 Annual Report.